Lexus CT 200h review

 The CT is priced largely in line with conventional premium hatchback rivals and the Prius.
 It is, however, more expensive than the Ioniq Hybrid, which doesn't offer the same level of quality and specification as the CT 200h, but has better overall packaging and efficiency.

 Aside from its hybrid powertrain, the other key selling point is the CT’s excellent interior.
-Eight years after launch, it retains a quality feel, with a level of fit and finish to rival anything else in this class.
-The dashboard is showing its age and the infotainment system feels woefully outdated, but the interior feels good, especially up front
+So many years after launch, it retains a quality feel, with a level of fit and finish to rival anything else in this class.
+The dashboard is showing its age and the infotainment system feels woefully outdated, but the interior certainly feels good.

 In the back, rear-seat space is compromised by the battery pack under the floor, while boot space is merely adequate for this size of car.
 Rivals offer substantially more luggage capacity when you fold the rear seats down, but at least the boot floor is flush with the lip.